I can’t afford to stop.

 Again and again.
 This is Muraya’s meditation.

 We have tried to stay here, this beguiling place, to sell the two issues of drr we have so far published.
-Here’s the third.
-While we’ve had some complications, we still hope we can run the journal and keep paying our writers and contributors.
-We are grateful for the donations, the support, the orders, the patience, the emails, the love… We hope, all you our loves, out there in the big world, navigating COVID, can reach out and we figure out how to send you the issue in epub and other readable formats, and that we hope you know: FRANK + CLIF LOVE YOU.
+Here’s the charm.
+We are grateful for the donations, the support, the orders, the patience, the emails, the love… We hope, all you our loves, out there in the big world, navigating pandemics, can reach out, and we figure out how to send you Asphyxia on epub and other readable formats, and that we hope you know FRANK + CLIF LOVE YOU.